Graham Slee, BBC mixing desk designer whilst senior engineer at Audionics Ltd (originally Radio Hallam), began his audio career in 1970's disco.

 On the design side is Graham Slee who has a strong reputation in delivering wonderful sounding electronic circuitry time after time.

-He has worked professionally in electronic design since 1982, and before that as a keen amateur making his own audio equipment.
+He has worked professionally in electronic design since 1982, and before that making audio equipment as DJ/disco engineer and keen amateur.

 Our products must be capable of reproducing all kinds of music so it communicates properly with the listener.
 It's called professionalism.
 The musicians put on a show for you when they record, and our products should recreate that show for you perfectly, otherwise it's just noise.